DhafinDzahin/Delipes/README.md

 # odin-recipes

-A website of recipes my only using htlm
+The Chiken Dinner website
-I'm doing this project to pratice my htlm skill
+Doing this project to pratice my htlm skill.

+Time of making this 03/January/2022 12:31 AM
+Hope you reach your goal future me
+~Dhafin